-There are a lot of ways kids can help other children learn to read – and improve their own reading skills at the same time!
-Here are some tips for kids:
+There are a lot of ways kids can help other children learn to read while improving their own skills at the same time.
+Ask your child to read these tips:

-Start a Book Club or Book Exchange: Share your love of reading with your friends.
+START A BOOK CLUB OR EXCHANGE: Share your love of reading with your friends.
 Ask your teacher or parent if you can start a book club.
 Then you can all read the same book and talk about what you liked and what you didn’t.
-Or trade your favorite books with friends, and ask them to share theirs with you.
+Or trade your favorite books with friends.

-Visit the Library: Libraries let you borrow books for FREE!
-You get to take them home for a little while, then bring them back so someone can enjoy the books.
+VISIT THE LIBRARY: Libraries let you borrow books for FREE!
+You get to take them home for a little while, then bring them back so someone else can enjoy them.
 So get to your local library and pick out the books you like best.